AV Mazzega Contemporary Lighting at Euroluce 2013 –

 Manufacturer: AV Mazzega, Murano, Italy.

-Other versions: Made in several colours and sizes.
+Other versions: These Carlo Nason LT216 table lamps were made in several colours and sizes.
+Several examples are on display here on Vintageinfo.
 The smallest is 25 cm (9.84”) high.

 AV Mazzega was founded in 1946 by Angelo Vittorio Mazzega.
 In 1950 his son Gianni Bruno Mazzega started working in the family’s glass factory.
 Gianni Bruno Mazzega is responsible for the creation of many beautiful lamps.